Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Experiments

-Furthermore we compare the objective function of our approach with that of existing targetless solutions, Pandey et al. \cite{MI}, Levinson et al. \cite{Levinson} and Castorena et al. \cite{castorena}, respectively.
+We now evaluate the performance of the proposed Multi-FEAT pipeline based on the open-source KITTI dataset \cite{KITTI}, a benchmark in autonomous driving.
+We compare the objective function of our approach qualitatively with several existing targetless solutions, Pandey et al. \cite{MI}, Levinson et al. \cite{Levinson} and Castorena et al. \cite{castorena}, respectively.
 The shapes of objective functions with rotation and translation displacements are presented.
-For rotational parameters, we use the interval $-0.3$ to $0.3$ rads, and for the translation parameters $-0.3$ to $0.3$ meters.
+We use the interval $-0.3$ to $0.3$ rads for rotational parameters and for the translation parameters, $-0.3$ to $0.3$ meters.
 Note that the objective function in Castorena et al. needs minimization, while the rests need maximization.
-For the sake of clarity, we normalize the cost functions into interval $[0, 1]$.
-A summary of all the hyper-parameters used in the Multi-FEAT optimization problem is summarized in Table \ref{tab:param}
+For clarity, we normalize the cost functions into intervals $[0, 1]$.
+We use a threshold $\gamma=0.12$ for RANSAC, the minimum number of points to form cluster $m=8$, a range $R=0.25$ to form a cluster using DBSCAN and $\lambda=0.05$ in TV norm (\ref{eq:dense_map_completion}).